onzfonz/comp227/src/content/5/en/part5b.md

 Now the directories *build* and *node_modules* will be skipped when linting.

-Let us also create an npm script to run the lint:
+Let us also add an npm script to run the linter:

 ```js
 {